 I have been in education for 35 years.
 15 years of my educational career was spent as a School Principal of K-12 school for 850 students in Sydney, Australia.
 Prior to that I was a Vice Principal of a Melbourne Girls School and a Head of Science.
-I have taught Physics, Chemistry and Biology to A level and I also have qualifications in and have taught sport including hockey and athletics.
-I have taught and consulted in Australia, the UK , Kuwait, Abu Dhabi at both school and University level.
-I have joint UK and Australian citizenship and have homes and family in both countries.
-Before I began my career in education, I was a research scientist.
+I have taught Physics, Chemistry and Biology and some sports including hockey and athletics.
+I have taught and consulted in Australia, the UK, Kuwait, Abu Dhabi at both school and University level.
+I was a research scientist prior to my career in education.

-My post as a Centre Principal of a Pre-IB Centre is a very’ hands-on’ role.
+My post as a Centre Principal is a very 'hands-on’ role.
 I am responsible for guiding new staff and students into an entirely new pedagogical learning environment.
 I work very closely with a team of expatriate teachers new to China to form a strong working group who support the students and one another, and also with the Chinese staff from Dipont and the school to build a supportive team with a common mission.
-I am fully engaged in a partnership other pre-IB centres to produce essential curriculum documentation to prepare for implementation of the IB Diploma programme in 2012.
-I also work with my team to create a suitable IB learning environment, both physical and pedagogical, within a school which also provides the Chinese Curricula, while building a sound relationship with the school’s senior management and the teaching staff.
+I also work with my team to create a suitable IB learning environment, both physical and pedagogical, within a school which also delivers the Chinese Curricula.

 Additionally, I am enjoying this opportunity to work in China and be involved in an entirely new and challenging learning project, and it has been my pleasure to teach such enthusiastic students.